 Ahead of this year’s final, it may be worth both sets of fans checking the kick-off time, as a change has been made.

-In previous years, the match has kicked off at 8pm (BST), but the clash will get underway three hours earlier, at 5pm, this time around.
+In previous years, the match has kicked off at 8pm (BST), but this time around it will get underway three hours earlier, at 5pm.

-The reason for the change is related to enhancing the matchday experience for fans, making the game more accessible for younger audiences and international viewers.
+The reason for the change is related to enhancing the matchday experience for fans, making the game more accessible to younger audiences and international viewers.

 “The UEFA Champions League final is the highlight of the football season, and the new kick-off time will make it even more accessible, inclusive and impactful for everyone involved.